9. Environment (EN)

-When estimating the share of recycled material in production, a distinction is made between external and internal sources.
+When estimating the share of recycled material in production, a distinction is made between internal and external sources.

 The share of recycled material in purchased metals is relatively high.
-This data originates from the Wuppertal Institute for Climate, Environment and Energy (2008).
-Extrapolated, the raw material metal purchased contains around 28,000 metric tons of recycled material.
+This data originates from the Wuppertal Institute for Climate, Environment and Energy.

 With plastics, virgin material is primarily used.
 The search for suitable, high-quality regranulate from external plastic waste is an integral part of Geberit’s procurement strategy.
 In terms of the material ABS, a suitable alternative made of 100% recycled material was found.
 This alternative is based on high-quality plastic waste from the electronics industry (e.g. used computer cases).
-According to the supplier, the manufacture of this regranulate consumes over 80% less energy compared to the manufacture of a metric ton of new petrochemical-based plastic.
-Furthermore, between one to three metric tons less CO2 are released into the atmosphere, depending on the material.
-In 2014, over 400 metric tons of ABS regranulate were used for the mounting frames for concealed cisterns.
-Thanks to an intelligent redesign, half of the material for the new OEM flush valve type 240 is made of high-quality ABS regranulate, representing a further increase in the volume used.
+According to the supplier, the manufacture of this regranulate consumes over 80% less energy compared to the manufacture of a tonne of new petrochemical-based plastic.
+Furthermore, between one to three tonnes less CO2 are released into the atmosphere, depending on the material.
+In 2017, some 900 tonnes of ABS regranulate were used for various components in exposed and concealed cisterns.
+Thanks to an intelligent redesign, half of the material used for the flush valve can be made of high-quality ABS regranulate, for example.
 The use of plastic regranulate is generally to be increased further and applied to other product areas.